-Zanamivir administered through inhalation by using a plastic device included in the medication package.
+Zanamivir is administered through oral inhalation by using a plastic device included in the medication package.
 Patients will benefit from instruction and demonstration of the correct use of the device.
+Zanamivir is not recommended for those persons with underlying airway disease.